Earth Notes: On Xsorb Interseasonal Heat Storage (2008)Updated 2019-09-24 09:15 GMT.

 For us then, if the costing above is full system not just raw materials, then £15k of capex would avoid a current ~£150/year cost of gas.
 That would represent a 100-year payback, but might still be good from footprint point of view if the materials do not contain too much embedded energy, etc.

-2017/07 note: there seems to have been significant other work on similar technology such as described in Sorption heat storage for long-term low-temperature applications: A review on the advancements at material and prototype scale so sorption looks like a reasonsable prospect technically.
+There seems to have been significant other work on similar technology such as described in Sorption heat storage for long-term low-temperature applications: A review on the advancements at material and prototype scale so sorption looks like a reasonsable prospect technically.